pastorp3/Js-Game/README.md

 ![screenshot](./src/screenshots/coin.png)

 Through the game, you will find these coins.
-If you collect on of those you will get an extra 30 points.
+If you collect one of those you will get an extra 30 points.

 After ninja falls into the abyss, you are taken to the game over scene, where you can see your score and some buttons.